yombo/yombo-gateway/docs/source/chapters/configuring-the-gateway.rst

 * Read to the yombo.ini file
 * Connect to Yombo Servers for any configuration updates
 * Download any required modules
-* Begin processing autoamtion tasks
+* Begin processing automation tasks

 Advanced configurations
 =======================================